The Spiritual Meaning of the Full Moon phase is all about completion, culmination, and climax…

 Waxing gibbous Moon

-Everybody looks up into the sky and knows this phase!
-Directly opposing the Sun, she’s fully illuminated.
-At the Full Moon phase, la Luna rises with the Sunset, and sets herself, when the Sun rises.
+At the Full Moon phase, la Luna rises with the Sunset, and sets when the Sun rises.
+She’s fully illuminated and present in the sky all night long.

 Waning gibbous Moon

-Forming another astrological square with the Sun, this phase is also a clear “half Moon” shape.
+The last quarter Moon (also known as the third quarter) forms another astrological square with the Sun and appears as a clear “half Moon” shape.
 This time, though, dark will overtake the light.

 Waning crescent Moon (or balsamic Moon)